alain2208/speech-list/README.md

 Open for the moment to English language.
 You can also vote to validate speeches by others.

-Today aroung 250 Hours splits into more than 400 000 audio files available for download It includes around 400 000 Mp3 files. a lot are completley taged with gender age origin but more than 100 000 are not tagged at all today.
+Today aroung 250 Hours splits into more than 400 000 Mp3 audio files available for download.

+A lot are completley tagged with gender, age, origin but more than 100 000 are not tagged at all today.

 [Mozilla Common  Voice Project](https://voice.mozilla.org/)